Pruney Fingers: The Secret Grip Engine Hidden in Us

 Every bath draws the same valleys, every swim redraws the same ridges.

-Perhaps that’s why we find pruney fingers oddly unsettling as children.
+I think that’s why we find pruney fingers oddly unsettling as children.

 They remind us that our bodies are not static but alive, adjusting and reshaping with every environment.
+It’s almost a caterpillar to butterfly transformation…but a much less cool and smaller scale.

-People with nerve damage, diabetes, or certain autonomic disorders may not wrinkle in water at all.
+People with nerve damage, diabetes, or certain autonomic disorders may not wrinkle in water at all!

 Doctors now use the “wrinkle test” as a quick, non-invasive way to check nerve function.

-Wrinkles as Windows Into the Future of Design
+the Future of Design

 What if the body’s secret could become a blueprint?

-Engineers have begun studying fingertip wrinkling to design gripping surfaces for robots and prosthetics.
+Engineers have begun studying fingertip wrinkling to design gripping surfaces for robots and prosthetics!

 Artificial hands, they realized, are too smooth…slippery when wet.